 Your temporomandibular joint (more commonly known as the TMJ) may be a small part of the body, but its level of responsibility is anything but.
 It connects your lower jaw (mandible) to the skull and works with related muscles to control the opening, closing, and gliding of the mouth.
 As a result, you’re able to speak clearly, eat favorite foods, and even yawn when you’re tired.

 Unfortunately, the TMJ can fall victim to dysfunction and injury over time, the most common result of which is chronic, even debilitating jaw pain.
 If you are struggling on a daily basis with this type of focused discomfort, consider trusting your oral health in the capable hands of Drs.
 Boyd.
 Our team of experienced dentists will use effective therapy to relieve pain, restore long-lasting harmony to your oral structures, and help you smile freely again.
-Please contact us today to schedule your first appointment for TMJ/TMD therapy in Midtown, NY.
+Please contact us today to schedule your first appointment for TMJ/TMD therapy in New York City, NY.

 TMJ disorder can develop over time from several difference sources, including malocclusion (bite problems), a severe facial injury, and even the onset of arthritis.
 No two cases are identical, but patients should alert us if they experience any of the following symptoms on a regular basis: